 If the court finds you guilty of fraudulent trading you could be ordered to make a personal financial contribution to the insolvent company in order to cover debts, and you could face up to 7 years imprisonment.

 Wrongful Trading – continuing to enter into contracts or trade as usual knowing that there is no reasonable prospect of being able to repay creditors.
-If you’re found guilty of wrongful trading the court may disqualify you from acting as a director for any company for a period of 15 years.
+If you’re found guilty of wrongful trading the court may disqualify you from acting as a director for any company for a period of up to 15 years.

 Misfeasance – violating fiduciary duties by wrongly withdrawing funds from the company or utilising company funds for matters other than business activity.
 If you’re found guilty of misfeasance you may be ordered to make a personal financial contribution to the insolvent company.

 Failing to Meet Personal Guarantees – If you enter into a personal guarantee in order to obtain a loan, and then fail to meet the terms of this guarantee, you could be held personally liable for repaying the amount due.

 Undervaluing Transactions – engaging in a transaction in which assets (i.e. – products or services) are transferred at a value far less than their market value.
 In other words, you can’t sell your entire inventory at half the market value and use this money to repay creditors.
 If the court finds you guilty of this they may reverse it by ordering you, or the recipients of the assets, to refund them into the possession of the insolvent company.

 Of course, there are various exceptions, defences, and time statutes that pertain to the aforementioned statutory duties.
 The best way to uphold your duties as a director during insolvency is to keep a thorough record of company transactions, and to consult with a professional Insolvency Practitioner regarding any matters you’re unsure of.

 The number of independent retailers who closed down outlets during the first half of this year reached a record high level for any comparable period.Read More